Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/weight_paint/editing.rst

    Mirror for meshes which are not 100% symmetric (approximate mirror).
    See :ref:`here <modeling_meshes_editing_topology-mirror>` for more information.

 .. tip:: Mirror to Opposite Bone

    If you want to create a mirrored weight group for the opposite bone (of a symmetric character), then you can do this:

    #.
-Delete the target Vertex Group (where the mirrored weights will be placed).
+Delete the target vertex group (where the mirrored weights will be placed).
    #.
-Create a copy of the source bone Vertex Group
+Create a copy of the source bone vertex group
       (the group containing the weights which you want to copy).
    #.
-Rename the new Vertex Group to the name of the target Vertex Group
+Rename the new vertex group to the name of the target vertex group
       (the group you deleted above).
    #.
-Select the Target Vertex Group and call the Mirror tool
+Select the target vertex group and call the Mirror tool
       (use only the Mirror weights option and optionally *Topology Mirror* if your mesh is not symmetric).